phantomsound/TooFunnyProductions/backend/docs/supabase-to-local-validation.md

 1. Ensures `pg_dump` and `psql` are available.
 2. Exports the Supabase schema (unless `--skip-export` is provided) to `backend/docs/schema/supabase_schema.sql`.
 When `--include-data` is set, it also exports a full dump to `backend/docs/schema/supabase_full.sql`.
 3. Drops and recreates the local database before applying the selected dump (schema-only by default, or schema+data when `--include-data` is provided).
+Use `--drop-and-restore` to ensure each retry starts from a clean database.
 4. Runs post-restore validation checks (SQL sanity checks plus an optional HTTP health check using `--validation-base-url`) and appends the pass/fail details to the final report.
 5. Runs `backend/docs/tests/002_compare_supabase_fdw.sql` against the local database, passing the Supabase connection variables.
 6. Writes a report to stdout and `backend/docs/reports/` summarizing validation results, row-count differences, hash mismatches, Supabase URL references, and any retry diagnostics.